-There are many scenarios in which it is beneficial to consolidate multiple marketing automation portals.
+There are many scenarios in which it is beneficial to consolidate marketing automation portals.
 Some examples include when a company is acquired by another company or when a company decides to centralize their marketing efforts and reporting for their various divisions or brands.
-When you are considering consolidating multiple marketing automation portals, there are many things you need to keep in mind.
+When you are considering consolidating marketing automation portals, there are many things you need to keep in mind.
 Typically, if you are consolidating portals that are on the same platform, there are fewer considerations than combining marketing automation portals that are on different platforms.
-Here are seven considerations you should address before you begin your marketing automation migration project.
+Here are 7 considerations for consolidating multiple marketing automation portals you should address before you begin your migration project.

 1. Take an inventory of all the assets in the portal you are migrating.